The program information below is valid for the winter 2021 term (January 1, 2021 - April 30, 2021).

 - MPH general degree students will be required to complete the required core courses as well as 2 elective HLTH courses.
 Graduate courses from other departments may be acceptable if approved by the SPHHS Professional Graduate Programs Committee.

-- Students admitted for a probationary year will be required to complete HLTH 605B Quantitative Methods and Analysis (fall term) and HLTH 606B Principles of Epidemiology for Public Health (winter term) with an average of at least 73%.
+- Students admitted for a probationary year will be required to complete HLTH 605A Regression Models (on-campus only) or 605B Quantitative Methods and Analysis (online, fall term) and HLTH 606A Epidemiological Methods (on-campus only) or HLTH 606B Principles of Epidemiology for Public Health (online, winter term) with an average of at least 73%.
 If a student’s average on these courses falls below 73% but not below 70%, their status will be reviewed by the SPHHS Professional Graduate Programs Committee.
 Normally a student will not continue on probationary status for more than two terms.

 - Link(s) to courses